 Goal setting for PMO Teams – with PMOFlashmob

-On Thursday 25th March, we had the opportunity to run an OKR session for the PMO meetup group #PMOFlashmob.
+On Thursday 25th March, we had the opportunity to run an OKR session called Goal Setting for PMO Teams, for the PMO meetup group #PMOFlashmob.
 Whilst they are more at home in the back room of a bar, the flashmobbers – like many other groups in times of Covid – had moved online.
 It led to a curious mix, with UK regulars turning up with an alcoholic beverage and banter, whilst for those who joined from further afield (hello Seattle & New Zealand!) it was not even midday.

 We all know how to measure projects, but how do we measure whether the PMO is meeting the needs of the organization?